GleapSDK/JavaScript-SDK/README.md

 1.)
 Register an account at [www.gleap.io](https://www.gleap.io).
 It's free and takes just a few seconds.

 2.)
-Include the BugBattle JS SDK within your apps.
+Include the Gleap JS SDK within your apps.

 ### Installation via nom